The Science Behind Evaporative Air Conditioning: What You Can Do to Make It the Most Efficient

 The Australian summers can get quite warm and dry in some cities, with other locations experiencing significant rainfall and high humidity.
 The largest rainfall on record in South Australia occurred in January of 1941, when Hindmarsh Valley received 376 millimetres of rain over a three-day span.
 Conversely, in November of 2006 The Guardian newspaper reported that Australia experienced the worst drought in 1000 years that summer.
 Adelaide in particular often experiences hot, dry summers, with rainfall dropping to under 30 millimetres per month.
 South Australian summers can become blistering hot and are often dry enough to affect public health and the local economy.
 If the hot, dry climate is causing you trouble, an evaporative air conditioner could be the ideal solution.
 Here’s what you need to know about the science behind evaporative air conditioning, and how to make it work for you.
+If you would like a more in depth explanation about evaporative cooling, please visit our page.

 The Water Cycle: A Brief Trip Back in Time to Science Class